podium-lib/client/README.md

 The most common state is `stable`.

 When a podlet is updated and the client detect this the client will enter `unstable` state.
-This state will live for a given time and does depent on how the deployment of a podlet is done.
+This state will live for a given time and depends on how the deployment of a podlet is done.
 Example; if one do a rolling deploy of a podlet, the `unstable` state will live as long as the podlet exist in two different version during deploy plus a small extra time after this to make sure